Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling: Variational AIS Scheme in GPLVMs

 With this, we can derive the AIS bound,

 This objective can be obtained by applying Jensen’s inequality.
-For the LVGP model, we can naturally derive its AIS lower bound:
+For the GPLVM model, we can naturally derive its AIS lower bound:

 where $\psi$ and $\gamma$ indicate the sets of all variational parameters and all GP hyperparameters, respectively.
 Our purpose is to evaluate this bound.
 First we note that the last $\mathrm{KL}$ term is tractable if we assume the variational posteriors of $\boldsymbol{u_d}$ are mean-field Gaussian distributions.
 So we concentrate on the terms in the expectation that we can evaluate relying on a Monte Carlo estimate.
 It is obvious that $ \log p\left( x_{n,d}\mid \boldsymbol{f}_d,\boldsymbol{h}_{n,K} \right) $ is available in closed form as the conditional likelihood is Gaussian \cite{titsias2009variational}.
 Therefore, the first three term can be computed by the popular ``reparameterization trick'' \cite{rezende2014stochastic,kingma2013auto} to obtain an unbiased estimate of the expectation over $ q_{\mathrm{fwd}}\left( \mathbf{H}_{0:K} \right)$ and $ q\left( \boldsymbol{f}_{\boldsymbol{d}} \right) $ (detailed in Section \ref{3.3}).
 Afterwards, to evaluate expectation over $q_{\mathrm{fwd}}$, we construct an MCMC transition operator $\mathcal{T}_k$ which leaves $q_k$ invariant via a time-inhomogeneous unadjusted (overdamped) Langevin algorithm (ULA) as used in \cite{welling2011bayesian,heng2020controlled,wu2020stochastic,marceau2017natural} and jointly optimize $\psi$ and $\gamma$ by stochastic gradient descent.
+For visualization, we present our AIS method alongside the traditional IW method's graphical model in Fig. \ref{fig:3}.